esmitt/BouncingSphereOpenGL/README.md

 * Change between plastic/metallic material
 * Switch between 2 textures

-The textures can be downloaded from [basketball] and  .
+The textures can be downloaded from [basketball] and [earth].
 Also, you can use any [PPM] texture.
 To run the code, [CMake] is necesary or just manually adding the libraries/environment to work with GLUT (or freeglut).
+Also, you need [glew].
+The sphere is created in a parametric way.

 The required [headers] can be found on the page of authors.
 Also, Ed Angel is a very famous professor in Computer Graphics (University of New Mexico).